By Eyal Yanilov and Ole Boe

 In each one of these sections we have principles, techniques, training methods and regimes.

 Would you like to be familiar with the best exercises in order to develop a good combat mindset?
 What happens to our minds & bodies under stress?
 How should you train yourself in order to maintain focus on a specific task?
 What are the best techniques for relaxation?
-How do you become better in turning your aggression on and off?
-How should we improve decision making under stressful conditions?
+How do you become better at turning your aggression on and off?
+How should we improve decision-making under stressful conditions?
 How can you assist your clients, colleagues, family or friends with knowledge so they can improve themselves?

 This blog post will hopefully give some answers to these questions and direct you on some options how to get more.

 Controlling Our Fears and Emotions, Is It Possible?

 Some years ago one of our experts, a very experienced officer in a SWAT team, asked for a drill to control and reduce stress (such that rises when on a dangerous mission like hostage rescue or raiding a house with terrorists).
 He got from us a simple drill of rhythmic breathing and visualization.
 Its essence was to inhale, stop, and exhale in 4 seconds for each segment, while focusing on the points where the air flow changes direction.
 This drill should be done during preparation period before the action begins and also on a daily basis.